Have you heard about Onion cough syrup? Two ingredients. Zero cooking.

-My mother had my 3 year old nephew hold his nose while taking the syrup and he thought it was fun and tasted yummy.
+We had my 3 year old nephew hold his nose while taking the syrup and he thought it was fun and tasted yummy.
 My 5 year old niece went for a straight spoonful and wasn’t too happy about it.
 Experiment and see what works.

-How to make Onion Cough Syrup
+How to Make Onion Cough Syrup

-Onion Cough Syrup
+Onion Cough Syrup Directions

 - Granulated sugar (white or brown)

 - Peel your onion.
 Slice it into rounds (which will fit into your jar.)

 2. Layer onion and sugar in the jar.
 It’s like making an onion parfait!